GMOD/cram-js/README.md

     path: require.resolve(`./data/ce#5.tmp.cram.crai`),
   }),
   seqFetch: async (seqId, start, end) => {
-    // seqFetch should return a promise for a string.
+    // seqFetch should return a promise for a string. e.g, using the IndexedFasta above:
+    // let seq = await t.getSequence(seqId, start, end);
     // this one just returns a fake sequence of all A's of the proper length let fakeSeq = ''
     for (let i = start; i <= end; i += 1) {